dvera/shart/README.md

-# docker-4dn-repliseq
+# shart

-This repo contains the source files for a docker image stored in the docker hub container vera/docker-4dn-repliseq
+This repo contains a dockerfile and scripts for executing a semi-automatated repli-seq analysis pipeline

 ## what

-This repository contains a dockerfile and scripts in order to execute generate replication timing profiles from a set of raw reads from sequencing of either early- and late-replicating DNA, or from DNA extracted from cells sorted for S or G1 DNA content.
+This repository contains a dockerfile and scripts in order to generate replication timing profiles from a set of raw reads from sequencing of either early- and late-replicating DNA, or from DNA extracted from cells sorted for S or G1 DNA content.

 Sample data files that can be used for testing the tools are included in the `sample_data` folder.

-The scripts for executing the pipeline are under the `scripts` directory and follow naming conventions `run_xx.sh`.
-These wrappers are copied to the docker image at build time and may be used as a single step in a workflow.
+The scripts for executing the pipeline are under the `scripts` which are added to the docker container during runtime.

 A docker image for executing these scripts can be built yourself or pulled from docker hub (vera/docker-4dn-repliseq).
 Images built with the dockerfile will contain both the scripts and sample data for running/testing the pipeline.